starcitizen-lug/knowledge-base/wiki/Tips-and-Tricks.md

    ![Screenshot From 2024-10-04 23-20-21](https://github.com/user-attachments/assets/01e31cb8-7cdc-468f-b2a1-658ba173de53)
 3. Remove all EAC workarounds
     1. Remove EAC line from `/etc/hosts` file: `127.0.0.1 modules-cdn.eac-prod.on.epicgames.com #Star Citizen EAC workaround`
-    2. Lutris: remove the EAC environment variables `EOS_USE_ANTICHEATCLIENTNULL=1` and `SteamGameId=starcitizen`
+    2. Remove EAC environment variables `EOS_USE_ANTICHEATCLIENTNULL=1` and `SteamGameId=starcitizen`
-    3. Non-Lutris: use a text editor to open `sc-launch.sh` and remove `export EOS_USE_ANTICHEATCLIENTNULL=1`
-    4. If you have any other EAC workarounds in place, remove them as well.
+    3. If you have any other EAC workarounds in place, remove them as well.

 ## Wayland